 Types of Diving in Thailand

 Diving in Thailand is a treat due to its tropical waters.
 It is home to over 2125 different species of fish and has some of the best reef dives in Southeast Asia.
-A lot of people opt to learn scuba diving in Thailand due to its reasonable rates as well as its calm and clear waters.
+A lot of people opt to learn how to scuba in Thailand due to its reasonable rates as well as its calm and clear waters.

 Reef diving in Thailand is nothing short of beautiful!
 The reefs here are abundant and well preserved, making it a hotspot for dive enthusiasts around the world.
 Although diving in Thailand is known for large fish and pelagics, there are also a few areas where you can enjoy macro diving.

 If you enjoy wreck diving, you might want to consider heading to Pattaya, a place which is loosely labeled as the “wreck diving capital of Thailand” Pattaya is home to five wrecks, namely the HTMS Kut, HTMS Khram and HTMS Mataphon which are all World War II-era ships from the US Navy that were decommissioned and given to the Thai Navy.

 The navy, later on, sank these ships to serve as artificial reefs.
 You can also see the S.S Suddhadib and the Bremen Wreck no more than 1hr down the coast from Pattaya.